-The University of Wyoming and its police department pressured student journalists to name its source for a story alleging sexual assaults by an unnamed resident assistant, prompting a lawyer to get involved and the school to consider changing its reporting policies.
+The University of Wyoming and its police department pressured student journalists to name their source for a story alleging sexual assaults by an unnamed resident assistant, prompting a lawyer to get involved and the school to consider changing its reporting policies.

 On Nov.
 3, the UW student paper, the Branding Iron, published a report headlined “Number of sexual assault reports increases.”
 The article begins with an allegation that an unnamed resident assistant had been accused of sexually assaulting “girls” in a dorm during the spring and fall 2017 semesters.